 - Asphaltenes are the heaviest molecule class found in oil.
 By selectively removing these components, the carbon intensity of Canadian oil is greatly reduced.

 - Asphaltenes cause numerous downstream refining operational issues, and only certain refiners are configured to handle these materials.
-By removing asphaltenes, Canadian crude can be sold to any conventional refinery.
+By removing asphaltenes, Canadian crude can be marketed to any conventional refinery.

 - SELEX-Asp-treated feedstocks can be sold at a premium due to reduced concentrations of impurities.
-Commercial SELEX-Asp operators in Asia indicate product pricing uplifts from quality improvements ranging from $7 to $12/bbl of residua (diluent cost savings in Canada are incremental to these figures).
-Some commercial units had less than a year capital payout.
+Existing commercial SELEX-Asp users in Asia indicate product pricing uplifts from quality improvements ranging from $7 to $12/bbl of residua (diluent cost savings in Canada are incremental to these figures).
+Some commercial units had less than 1 year capital payout.